 - College units (academic and administrative) must be hosted in York's CMS.
-No other system/or website can be consider or promoted as official website for the college units.
+No other system/or website can be considered or promoted as the official website for the college units.

 - College projects are eligible for space within the allocation provided to units coordinating the initiatives.